|Status : Published||Published On : Feb, 2023||Report Code : VRAT4067||Industry : Automotive & Transportation||Available Format :||Page : 183|

-The global automotive cybersecurity market was valued at USD 2.4 billion in 2019 and is expected to reach USD 6.0 billion by 2025, growing at a CAGR of 14.9% during 2020-2025.
+The global automotive cyber security market was valued at USD 2.4 billion in 2022 and is expected to reach USD 7.5 billion by 2030, growing at a CAGR of 15.2% during 2023-2030.
 The global automotive cybersecurity market is growing at a double-digit rate during the forecast period.
-The major reason behind the high growth is security concerns with rise in connection cars and automation vehicle adoption.
-Further, it is expected that new cars coming in the road will be connected.
+The major reason behind the high growth is security concerns with the rise in connection cars and automated vehicle adoption.
+Further, it is expected that new cars coming on the road will be connected.
 These vehicles will be fitted with commanding communications capabilities to enable a lot of driving features and other enhanced features.
-The internal control systems are expected to exchange data through complex internal networks and from other connected vehicles and outside world through Internet of Things (IoT).
-This makes the car more vulnerable to cyber risk and hence boost the demand for automotive cybersecurity.
+The internal control systems are expected to exchange data through complex internal networks and from other connected vehicles and the outside world through the Internet of Things (IoT).
+This makes the car more vulnerable to cyber risk and hence boosts the demand for automotive cybersecurity.

-There is a gradual increase in e-mobility in developing nations in APAC, Africa and Latin America, which is another area with high cyber risk.
-Therefore, the electric vehicle OEMs, fleets and other stakeholders in the ecosystem count on company fitted security to succeed this complex situation, whether in-vehicle security, or network security.
+There is a gradual increase in e-mobility in developing nations in APAC, Africa, and Latin America, which is another area with high cyber risk.
+Therefore, the electric vehicle OEMs, fleets, and other stakeholders in the ecosystem count on company-fitted security to succeed in this complex situation, whether in-vehicle security or network security.

 Insight by Security Type

 On the basis of security type, the market is segmented into endpoint security, application security, and wireless network security.
-Among these security types, endpoint security segment captures highest market share in 2019 and is expected to grow at fastest rate during the forecast period, owing to its numerous endpoint devices such as smart phone, wi-fi connected to the vehicle.
+Among these security types, the endpoint security segment captures the highest market share in 2020 and is expected to grow at the fastest rate during the forecast period, owing to its numerous endpoint devices such as smart phone, wi-fi connected to the vehicle.

 Insight by Fitting Type